Enabling Thermal Dark Matter within the Vanilla $L_\mu$-$L_\tau$ Model: Conclusions

 We have performed a detailed and extended analysis of the phenomenology of a vector-like Dirac fermion dark matter (DM) candidate within the framework of the $L_\mu - L_\tau$ model, considering scenarios beyond the standard freeze-out mechanism.

 The presence of an early matter-dominated (EMD) era introduces non-standard cosmological dynamics that significantly alter the Hubble expansion rate in the early universe.
 This, in turn, affects the thermal history and the DM freeze-out process.
 Our results demonstrate that in Phases I to III of the evolution of the EMD, it is possible to achieve the observed relic abundance even in regions of parameter space far from the resonance, such as $m_\chi / m_{Z'} = 0.3$.
-Notably, these regions can remain viable under current experimental constraints, including cases with sub-GeV DM masses.
+Notably, these regions can remain viable under current experimental constraints for a large range of DM masses.

 Moreover, when DM production occurs near the resonance ($m_{Z'} \sim 2\, m_\chi$), the EMD scenario opens up entirely new viable regions in the parameter space that would otherwise be excluded or untestable in the standard cosmology regime.
-This highlights a key advantage of the EMD framework: it enables sub-GeV DM.
+This highlights a key advantage of the EMD framework: it enables thermal DM masses at different scales.
 Consequently, if a future detection reveals a DM signal consistent with a $Z'$ boson that lies within such regions, it may serve as an indirect probe of the pre-BBN universe.

 In conclusion, non-standard cosmological scenarios, particularly EMD, play a dual role in the DM phenomenology.
 First, they help to evade current experimental bounds that exclude large portions of the standard freeze-out parameter space.
 Second, they unlock new viable regions, especially near resonance, where the standard mechanism tends to saturate.
 Thus, incorporating EMD cosmology provides not only an extended theoretical landscape but also a meaningful connection to the early universe's thermal history.